bmfbp/bmfbp/build_process/esa/esa.md

 A "kind" is a prototype - a class that must be augmented at runtime with enough information to build an Arrowgrams ESA (Encapsulated Software Asset).

-An Arrograms application is a tree of ESA's.
+An Arrowgrams application is a tree of ESA's.

 An ESA comes into being by instantiating a Kind.
 To instantiate a Kind, an ESA inherits from the Kind (in the usual OO manner), then calls the instantiate() routine to make a copy of the prototype.